-“UK businesses say they have an average of 39 suppliers, but most of the companies I speak to have many more”Peter Malpas, Regional Vice President, Northern Europe, RS Components
+“UK businesses say they have an average of 39 suppliers, but most of the companies I speak to have many more”Peter Malpas, President for EMEA, RS Components

 MRO strategies need to adopt a LEAN approach, focusing on the internal customer and eliminating waste.
 Championing a methodology known as ‘5S’ throughout the organisation can reduce operational consumables and promote labour efficiency.
 Originating from Japan, the approach focuses on making manufacturing as effective as possible.
 The five Ss are:

 • Sort – remove unnecessary materials from the work location